WolverineXM/FinTechProject3/README.md

 > yfinance aims to solve this problem by offering a reliable, threaded, and Pythonic way to download historical market data from Yahoo! finance.

 #### Full Library Requirements

 Refer to the [Requirements](Requirements.txt) for the all the liraries required to execute the notebooks.

-### Project Notebooks
+## Project Notebooks

 **Notebook:  [SourceData.ipynb](SourceData.ipynb)**

 This notebook retrieves data for both the feature and target sets:

 The data for the Feature Set is obtained from [FRED](https://fredhelp.stlouisfed.org/fred/about/about-fred/what-is-fred/) using their API services and library named `from full_fred.fred import Fred`.
-See the "Usage Instructions" section below on obtaining and saving the API from FRED.

 Of note, this notebook also obtains data for other economic time series, but only OAS data for the above data series are used for modeling purposes.